jhegemann/Muonbase/README.md

 ```

 # Benchmark
-Though implementing http rest, Muonbase is highly performant as the benchmarks suggest.
+Though implementing HTTP REST, Muonbase is highly performant as the benchmarks suggest.
 In the following example, four threads are simultaneously inserting and erasing random documents, where processing times are around one millisecond.
 Note that the processing time is measured as the complete HTTP request and response time (measured in a locally connected client) divided by the number of documents that are affected by the operation.
 ```
 [4969|20.01.2022-14:33:39|info]available service found on 127.0.0.1:8260
 [4969|20.01.2022-14:33:39|info]thread 0 fill db